-Harry shook his head in disbelief, "Let me get this straight you want to go tell Lockhart that we think the entrance to the Chamber is in the girl's bathroom on the second floor and that it is a Basilisk petrifying everyone."
+Harry shook his head in disbelief, "Let me get this straight, you want to go tell Lockhart that we think the entrance to the Chamber is in the girl's bathroom on the second floor and that a Basilisk petrifying everyone."

 "You heard him Harry, he suspects something and he said he was going after my sister.
 This information could help him save her."

 "Ron stop being a git," said Harry with a sigh.

 A look of horror took over Ron's face.
 "Don't you want to save my sister?"
 His voice had risen in volume and people around the common room were starting to notice them.
 "He said he was going to save her so we should help him if we can.
 She is my sister and if you were my friend you would do this for me."
 Ron was shouting as he finished.
 He glared at Harry, his face now blending in perfectly with his hair.

 The entire common room was looking at the two friends, shock and pity on their faces.
 Gryffindors stuck together and right now the two second years were not acting like Gryffindors, especially not ones who were best friends.

 "That is not what I meant, Ron," Harry's voice was barely a whisper.
 He sighed, "You know I want to save Ginny I just don't think that Lockhart is the answer."

 Ron gapped at him, "But he's done all that stuff he wrote about in…"

 "Ron, I seriously doubt that a man who can't handle a dozen Cornish Pixies can handle a hag let alone a Yeti or a Werewolf.
 He banished the bones in my arm instead of healing them and Snape made him look like a first year who had never cast a spell in that dueling club.
 Lockhart is a media hungry ponce, not the hero your sister needs."